Updated Thursday 13 August

 - Check out some of the recent UCD Festival videos

 - Consider taking part in the Gaeltacht UCD Irish Language Summer School online to learn some basic Irish language skills

 - Learn more about Irish literature via RadioMoLi, a digital radio station run by the Museum of Literature Ireland

 Applying to UCD

 All new applications for study at UCD are treated in the usual way, irrespective of where you are from or currently reside.
-We are monitoring the situation closely and will update these FAQs as more information becomes available.
-Our advice is that you check back with us regularly for the latest advice and guidance.

 Yes – please still apply as the situation in all countries will change a lot over the next few months.
 Most of our courses are still open for 2020, and we continue to welcome new applications at all study levels.
 If your application is successful, we will be in touch with you about the next steps leading up to registration.
 We will continue to follow public health guidance and will be sure to notify any affected applicants should alternative arrangements apply.

 Your application is important to us and we continue to assess all applications in the usual way.
 If you are concerned about how COVID-19 may affect your plans to study at UCD after you’ve received a decision from the University, please read the FAQs above on ‘Starting my Studies in UCD’.

 We are making efforts to be as flexible as possible for students who are applying to the University.
 Please contact firstname.lastname@example.org to explore whether an extension to your deposit payment deadline is possible.

 If you're unable to start your studies at UCD due to COVID-19 travel restrictions or related extenuating circumstances, UCD has agreed to provide a full refund of any tuition fees paid in advance of registration.